hendhussienfau/MADE-HH/README.md

 (https://data.jrc.ec.europa.eu/dataset/4c16628c-1e56-45b3-af40-70dd82df5408)
 ## Data Pipeline
 ![Pipeline Graph](https://github.com/hendhussienfau/MADE-HH/assets/104495535/dc2d30e7-4ce5-4912-b268-d266a81e1c26)
 Python was the primary technology used to implement this pipeline using data processing functions from Panda library, while the SQLite database management system was used for loading into the data sink .
-The stages used in the pipeline are listed below and illustrated (Figure 2):
+The stages used in the pipeline are listed below:
 •Data Collection: Data was collected from three CSV files using http links from the Joint Research Centre Data Catalogue.
 These sources included information on train trips, tourism greenhouse gas intensity, and nights spent at tourist accommodations.
 •Data Transformation: the data underwent transformation steps to prepare it for analysis.
 It included filtering out specific rows based on criteria and transposing some data columns to fit the next pipeline blocks.
 •Integration: the transformed datasets were combined using inner joins based on common keys such as territory ID and year.
 This integration allowed for the creation of a unified dataset for further analysis.